 Then you will get that.
 Excel has copied the rows excluding hidden rows.

-Read More: How to Copy Rows Automatically in Excel to Another Sheet (4 Methods)
+Read More: How to Copy Alternate Rows in Excel

 3. Use Go To Special Command to Copy Rows in Excel Except for Hidden Rows